Which place is cheaper, San Diego or Tampa?

 The summer attracts plenty of travelers to both Tampa and San Diego.
 Most visitors come to Tampa for the beaches, snorkeling, the city activities, and the family-friendly experiences during these months.
 Furthermore, the summer months attract visitors to San Diego because of the beaches, snorkeling, the hiking, the city activities, the music scene, and the family-friendly experiences.

 In July, Tampa is generally a little warmer than San Diego.
-Temperatures in Tampa average around 82°F (28°C), and San Diego stays around 71°F (22°C).
+Daily temperatures in Tampa average around 82°F (28°C), and San Diego fluctuates around 71°F (22°C).

 People are often attracted to the plentiful sunshine in San Diego this time of the year.
 In Tampa, it's very sunny this time of the year.
 Tampa usually receives less sunshine than San Diego during summer.
-At this time of the year, Tampa gets 265 hours of sunny skies, while San Diego receives 306 hours of full sun.
+Tampa gets 265 hours of sunny skies, while San Diego receives 306 hours of full sun in the summer.

 Tampa gets a good bit of rain this time of year.
 In July, Tampa usually receives more rain than San Diego.
-At this time of the year, Tampa gets 8.4 inches (214 mm) of rain, while San Diego receives 0 inches (1 mm) of rain.
+Tampa gets 8.4 inches (214 mm) of rain, while San Diego receives 0 inches (1 mm) of rain each month for the summer.

 The autumn brings many poeple to Tampa as well as San Diego.
 The autumn months attract visitors to Tampa because of the city's sights and attractions.
 Additionally, the hiking trails, the city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area are the main draw to San Diego this time of year.

 Tampa is a little warmer than San Diego in the autumn.
-The temperature in Tampa is usually 75°F (24°C) in October, and San Diego stays around 68°F (20°C).
+The daily temperature in Tampa averages around 75°F (24°C) in October, and San Diego fluctuates around 68°F (20°C).

 The sun comes out a lot this time of the year in San Diego.
 People are often attracted to the plentiful sunshine in Tampa this time of the year.
 In the autumn, Tampa often gets around the same amount of sunshine as San Diego.
 Tampa gets 234 hours of sunny skies this time of year, while San Diego receives 244 hours of full sun.